danielmesquitta/asyncloop/README.md

 # Async Loop

-Async Loop is a package that provides functions to range over slices concurrently
+Async Loop is a package that provides functions to iterate over slices concurrently.

 ## Requirements